 Plus, with the addition of popups and sticky bars, it’s like having 3 tools in 1.
 I don’t need to pay for a popup solution like OptinMonster or Sumo anymore, since Unbounce’s popups and sticky bars work everywhere, including my WordPress website.

-So if you’re looking for an easy-to-use landing page builder with lots of features under the hood, backed by a team of friendly Canadians who provide worldclass support, look no further than Unbounce in 2020.
+So if you’re looking for an easy-to-use landing page builder with lots of features under the hood, backed by a friendly team from Canada who provides world-class support, look no further than Unbounce in 2020.